chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-09-11-prevent-jank-on-focused-elements-in-an-overflow-container/index.md

 time: 14:00:00
 ---

 I recently fixed an annoying issue on my [Projects page](/projects/), and I did it with CSS, of course.
-That page has cards, whose title (and link) are in a child container which slides out of view, at least on larger viewports.
+That page has cards, and each of them have a title (with a link — a focusable one!) in a child container which slides out of view, at least on larger viewports.

 A bit of important knowledge first, which is probably something you already knew intuitively: when tabbing to an element, the browser also scrolls you to its position, so you can see what you’ve focused on.